 Though, once it's set up, that's not an issue and means it's an impressively sturdy solution at each of its 11 height settings.
 We've been able to run a pair of monitors on the top section with the extended lower section ideal for a mouse and keyboard.
 Okay, it's not ideal for a mouse because the surface does not play nice with most sensors.
-We actually had to jury rig our own shaped mouse mat to get a decent experience, but the two-tier stepping still makes for a great desktop.
+We had to jury rig our shaped mouse mat to get a decent experience, but the two-tier stepping still makes for an excellent desktop.

 The VariDesk isn't motorized, but it uses a spring-loaded mechanism with twin handles to make it easy to move from sitting to standing quickly.
-The action is smooth and doesn't require a huge amount of force to shift, even when multiple monitors and peripherals sat on top of it.
+The action is smooth and doesn't require a tremendous amount of force to shift, even when multiple monitors and peripherals sit on top of it.

 Assembly took a little over an hour, and we recommend having a second person around to help get it upright since it weighs over 100 pounds.
 The 48 x 24-inch desk was more than enough space for me, though if you need the extra room, these desks also come as large as 66 x 30-inches.